 3.2.
 How will manufacturers upload unique identifiers to the national repository system?
 Data will be uploaded by manufacturers to IMVO’s national repository via the EU Hub.
 There is no facility for direct national upload.

-implementation of the new safety feature requirements across Europe.
+new safety feature requirements across Europe.

 The Irish Pharmacy Union which represents community pharmacy and is a member of IMVO published an article on medicines authentication in its monthly magazine, the IPU Review, and drawn up a FAQ to help its members understand the new requirements